redorav/crstl/README.md

 - Simple C++ code as clear and unobfuscated as possible
 - Will add functionality from newer standards, in a C++11 compatible way

+There is a different include philosophy as well.
+Where possible, we forward declare dependencies.
+It is the user's responsibility to include everything necessary for their usage.
+For example, vector can be implicitly cast to span, but we don't include span in vector.
+The compile error will suggest that span is needed.
+If this behavior is desired, one can create a new header where both are included and include that.

 This is a work in progress and will be for the time being